Fire crew remains overnight after wood factory fire

-When Eastown Timber owner James Richardson left home to head to a fire at his factory on the other side of town he could already see something very serious was unfolding.
+When Eastown Timber owner James Richardson left home to head to a fire at his factory on the other side of town, he could already see something serious was unfolding.

 "When you can see the horizon lit up with the flames from your own business, it's not good," he said.